uktrade/export-wins-ui-mi/README.md

 node src/data/fetch-backend-stubs.js
 ```

-That will fetch a response from all the APIs and write them to disk, these responses will then be returned if you enable stub mode:
+That will fetch a response from all the APIs and write them to disk.
+To avoid losing active stubs, a folder called "backend" will be created with the current date and time appended, you will need to rename this to "backend" in src/data/stubs/ and then these are the responses that will then be returned if you enable stub mode:

 ```bash
 npm run watch-stub